-It the conditions of section 184 of IT Act as explained above are not complied with, the LLP shall be assessable in the status of the 'Association of persons' (AOP) and not as 'firm' as provided in section 185 of IT Act and in that case LLP shall not be allowed any deduction on account of interest, salary, bonus, remuneration or commission, by whatever name called, paid/payable to a partner, while computing income under the head 'Profits and gains from business or profession' but in that eventuality, relevant income from interest/remuneration etc. shall not be chargeable in the hands of the concerned partner/s.
+It the conditions of section 184 of IT Act as explained above are not complied with, the LLP shall be so assessed as provided in section 185 of IT Act that it shall not be allowed any deduction on account of interest, salary, bonus, remuneration or commission, by whatever name called, paid/payable to a partner, while computing income under the head 'Profits and gains from business or profession' but in that eventuality, relevant income from interest/remuneration etc. shall not be chargeable in the hands of the concerned partner/s.

-It may be noted that non deductibility of interest, remuneration etc. to partners as per section 185 of IT Act is restricted to the computation of income under 'business' head only and not for computation under other heads of income even if status is taken as 'AOP' and not 'firm'.
-For example, while computing income from house property, any interest paid by LLP to its partners may be claimed as deduction in accordance with the provisions of section 24 of Act subject to provisions of section 44ADA sought to be inserted by Finance Bill, 2016 w.e.f. asst. yr.
-2017-18 to be made applicable to professional LLPs having gross receipts not exceeding rupees fifty lakhs.
+It may be noted that non deductibility of interest, remuneration etc. to partners as per section 185 of IT Act is restricted to the computation of income under 'business' head only and not for computation under other heads of income.
+For example, while computing income from house property, any interest paid by LLP to its partners on loans given by them to LLP may be claimed as deduction subject to provisions of section 24 of Act.